jeffreykegler/hoonlint/misc/whitespace.md

 will call **non-standard**.
-One pragmatic consequence of non-standard code is that, by default, it may draw warnings from the hoon toolkit.
+One pragmatic consequence of non-standard code is that, by default, it may draw warnings from the Hoon toolkit.

-It is expected that, even in carefully written hoon code, non-standard practices will occur.
+It is expected that, even in carefully written Hoon code, non-standard practices will occur.
-For this reason, at points,
-we will be careful to define
-terms in such a way that they are meaningful even when applied to non-standard code.

 ## Lines, columns and indentation